ActianCorp/integration-platform-docs/docs/integration-manager/templates/managing-template-files.md

 # Managing Template Files

-<font color="red">Need to explain the different use cases for template files (packages, process files, etc.).</font>

-<font color="green">GGH Feedback - Same thing as it is with the config files.
-Consult other docs s to what files you may or may not need for a DataCOnnect or DataFlow or Link execution</font>

 You can upload files for use with your templates.
 These can be public files or private files.

 * **Private Files** can be created, edited, or deleted by the logged–in user.
 These files are visible to administrators.